Ronaldo heading home as France beats Portugal 5-3 in a penalty shootout in Euro 2024 quarterfinals

 “Everything is too raw,” said Portugal coach Roberto Martinez, when asked if that was Ronaldo's last game for his country.
 “We are suffering a defeat as a team — there are no individual decisions at this point.”

+Before that, the French were also defeated on spot kicks by Italy in the 2006 World Cup final so it had been 26 years — since beating the Italians in the quarterfinals of the World Cup in 1998 — that Les Bleus had been victorious in a shootout.

-Mbappé didn't even take a penalty in the shootout, having been substituted after the first half of extra time following a couple of knocks to his broken nose that was covered by a protective mask.
+Mbappé didn't even take a penalty this time, having been substituted during halftime of extra time following a couple of knocks to his broken nose that was covered by a protective mask.
+France coach Didier Deschamps said his captain was tired, too.

-Les Bleus didn't need their star player, as Ousmane Dembele, Youssouf Fofana, Jules Kounde and Bradley Barcola all found the net in the shootout — held in front of Portugal's fans — before Hernández's coup de grâce set off jubilant scenes for the French inside the stadium in Hamburg.
+Les Bleus didn't need their star player, as Ousmane Dembele, Youssouf Fofana, Jules Kounde and Bradley Barcola all found the net in the shootout — held at the end housing Portugal's vocal fans — before Hernández's coup de grâce set off jubilant scenes for the French inside the stadium in Hamburg.

 “We got to the penalty shootout and didn’t waver.
 We can be proud of ourselves.”

-France will play Spain in the semifinals after its extra-time win over Germany in Stuttgart, with Les Bleus staying on course for a third European Championship title after 1984 and 2000.
+France will play Spain in the semifinals after its extra-time win over Germany in Stuttgart earlier Friday, with Les Bleus staying on course for a third European Championship title after 1984 and 2000.

-Didier Deschamps' team has reached the semifinals despite no France player having scored from open play so far in the tournament.
+Deschamps' team has reached the last four despite no France player having scored from open play so far in the tournament.
+Fortunately for Les Bleus, they have been excellent at the other end, conceding just one goal — a retaken penalty by Poland's Robert Lewandowski in the group stage.

+“We are solid and exemplary in defense and that is essential at a major tournament,” Deschamps said.
+"When you don’t score a lot of goals, it’s best not to concede a lot of goals, either.

+“But we need to score more goals .. we are at the mercy of our opponents.”

 Portugal exited having failed to score in either of its knockout games — the team beat Slovenia on penalties in the last 16 — and its final group match, leaving Martinez plenty of questions to answer.

-“From our side, we deserved to win,” Martinez said.
-“But we are talking about the best players in Europe.
+“From our side, we deserved to win,” the Portugal coach said.
+“But we are talking playing against the best players in Europe.
 It’s a sad night.”

 AP Euro 2024: https://apnews.com/hub/euro-2024